DynamoFinance/dynamofinance.github.io/docs/security.md

 ---
 sidebar_position: 3
-title: Security audits
+title: Security
 ---

-### ERC-4626 vault
+### Vault

-We will publish our initial audit soon.
+We will publish our initial audit of our ERC-4626 vault soon.